rachelesmee/website/foss4gukonline2020/sessions.md

 # Improving severe-weather resilience for Mongolian and Kyrgyz herding communities using earth observation imagery

-Alison Hopkin	Deimos Space UK
+Alison Hopkin, Deimos Space UK

-## Abstract

-_SIBELIUs uses an Open Data Cube to provide improved pasture monitoring capabilities in Mongolia and Kyrgyzstan to support their herding communities_
+_SIBELIUs uses an Open Data Cube to provide improved pasture monitoring capabilities in Mongolia and Kyrgyzstan to support their herding communities._

 SIBELIUs uses Open Data Cube (ODC) technology to provide improved pasture monitoring capabilities in Mongolia and Kyrgyzstan to support their large and economically significant herding communities.
 Satellite Earth observation provides an efficient means for monitoring environmental parameters, such as pasture, snow and drought, over large regions, which can facilitate improved pasture management decisions.
 The SIBELIUs team is working with key Mongolian and Kyrgyz stakeholders to develop ODC Technology to serve a wide range of users.
 SIBELIUS is supported by the UK Space Agency’s International Partnership Programme (IPP).
 In both Mongolia and Kyrgyzstan, SIBELIUs is using three existing networks to deliver the benefits of the project to the herding communities: (1) government agencies coordinating livestock and land use, (2) directly to the herders through social media, text messaging and television broadcasts, (3) through finance and insurance sectors.

 # GeoServer 2.17 Updates!

-Andrea Aime, Jody Garnett	GeoServer Project Steering Committee
+Andrea Aime, Jody Garnett,	GeoServer Project Steering Committee

-## Abstract

 _What is new with GeoServer 2.17!_

 A cheerful tour of new extensions, the latest research and development, improved map rendering and more!
 The GeoServer team shares what is new with GeoServer 2.17!
 GeoServer is a popular OSGeo project for publishing your geospatial data using industry standards for vector, raster and mapping.
 To support online presentation we are scaling back our “state of talk” to strictly focus on new features available in GeoServer 2.17.
 Attend this presentation for a cheerful tour of new extensions, the latest research and development, improved map rendering and more!

 # awesome-earthobservation-code

-Andrew Cutts	Andrew Cutts (freelancer)

-## Abstract
+Andrew Cutts, freelancer

 _Finding Earth Observation code is hard. awesome-earthobservation-code attempts to address this.
 It has over 270+ resources in one place._